 The spring thaw is often associated with Warm days and roaring streams.
 Spring can be a difficult time to trout fish in the mountains.
 But it is also a time full of opportunities.

 When fishing during the thaw.
 I like to fish deep, and fish slow.
-That is because the trout trend to hold towards the bottom, and due to the lower water temperatures they are quite lethargic.
+That is because the trout tend to hold towards the bottom, and due to the lower water temperatures they are quite lethargic.

-At the peak of the thaw, when a stream is roaring bank to bank with snow melt.
+At the peak of the thaw, when a stream is roaring bank to bank with snowmelt.
 Chances are the fishing will be difficult.
 The water temperature is simply too cold for the trout to feel like feeding.

-It might seem strange, but warmer air temperatures can actually result in colder water temperatures because it accelerates the rate which the snow melts.
+It might seem strange, but warmer air temperatures can actually result in colder water temperatures because it accelerates the rate at which the snow melts.

-Your exact experiences will differ depending on exactly where you fish, many of my local rivers run high with melting snow and ice for several months, but lower down in the valleys the snow melt gets diluted and quality fishing can be had.
+Your exact experiences will differ depending on exactly where you fish, many of my local rivers run high with melting snow and ice for several months, but lower down in the valleys the snowmelt gets diluted and quality fishing can be had.